Related Resources: Engineers Edge

 Prof. Nauta does not manufacture chips in-house.
 The major chip manufacturers take care of that.
 "We design chips with transistors no larger than 28 nanometres (a nanometre is one millionth of a millimetre).
 It's technology that requires a level of investment that's much too high for us."
 However, the group does have advanced testing facilities to assess the chips' performance as soon as they get back from the factory.

 The group has spawned a successful spin-off, Axiom IC: a design house which currently employs 20 people.
 And Prof. Nauta has regular meetings with the major producers of mobile devices.
 "We are among the best in the world.
 MIT and Berkeley have good groups, but we're right behind them.
 And of course, this latest recognition at national level is also something to be proud of."
 In the independent review of Electrical Engineering research in the Netherlands (at TU Delft, TU Eindhoven and the University of Twente), Prof. Nauta's group was the only one to achieve the maximum score for the criteria of quality, productivity, relevance and viability.
-The report is available to download here.

 The Integrated Circuit Design group is part of the Centre for Telematics and Information Technology (CTIT) at the University of Twente.